PixarAnimationStudios/OpenUSD/README.md

 The simplest way to build USD is to run the supplied ```build_usd.py``` script.
 This script will download required dependencies and build and install them along with USD in a given directory.
+If you are building Python bindings for USD then those are built for the Python interpreter used to launch the `build_usd.py` script.
+If you are not building Python support with USD then you don't have to be careful about which Python interpreter you use for executing the build script.

 Follow the instructions below to run the script with its default behavior, which will build the USD core libraries, Imaging, and USD Imaging components.